vtex-apps/checkout-summary/docs/README.md

 ### Advanced Customization

-The `checkout-summary` block is made up of other smalled blocks.
+The `checkout-summary` block is made up of other smaller blocks.
 Currently, its default implementation is as follows:

 ```json
 {